-- 1) Start a class bulletin board of clippings of discoveries (Real Science: Using Projects to Engage Students and Meet the Goals of the Ontario Curriculum, p.
-18). - Ask students to start a science journal in which they write down their own thinking about work they have done in class as well as other topics of interest.
-(Real Science: Using Projects to Engage Students and Meet the Goals of the Ontario Curriculum, p.
-18). - Ask students to write down topics and questions during a field trip to a science centre, ask students to bring in articles from newspapers, magazines, or internet sites about science discoveries or new inventions. - 4) Conduct a class brainstorming about the questions that could be asked about that topic.
+- 1) Start a class bulletin board to showcase recent scientific discoveries, developments, innovations and breakthroughs - 2) Ask students to start a science journal in which they write down their own thinking about the work they have done in class as well as other topics of interest. - 3) Conduct a class brainstorming about the questions that could be asked about that topic.